-- 2. Integrate understandings and practices of spirituality within the discipline of Criminal Justice. - 3.
-Describe the interaction of human systems: individual, interpersonal, group, family, organizational, community, and societal in reference to Criminal Justice. - 4.
-Explain methods, statistics, research, and the application of technology in the field of Criminal Justice. - 5.
+- 4. Explain methods, statistics, research, and the application of technology in the field of Criminal Justice. - 5.
 Discuss Criminal Justice theories and practice principles as they relate to a restorative justice approach. - 6.
 Utilize effective oral and written communication. - 7.
 Explain how mental health, addictions, and trauma contribute to criminal activity.